wvary/docs/docs/dtmanage.md

 characters.
 You can also click on any column header to sort the rows by that column value.
 Clicking on a specific application id or name will take you to the instance page for that application (see below).

-As for the application list, there are two options to take note of: **ended apps** and **system apps**.
-The first option will include all ended applications that are still in the resource manager history.
-The second option will include system apps, which are apps like the App Data Tracker that are developed by DataTorrent and used to add functionality to your DataTorrent cluster.
+As for the application list, there are two options to take note of: **ended apps** and **service apps**.
+The **ended apps** button will include all ended applications that are still in the resource manager history.

 ### Instance Page